How To Freeze Raw Eggs

 How to freeze individual eggs

-Here are the simple steps on how to freeze eggs individually for an easy grab-and-go type of method.
+Here are the simple steps for freezing eggs individually for an easy grab-and-go method.

 “When our chickens start laying up a storm in springtime, we often freeze omelet mixes in wide-mouth mason jars with straight sides (jars with shoulders can crack when frozen!).
 Crack open your eggs, and add them to the jar with any fixings you like: cheese, ham, veggies, etc. Leave at least one inch of room at the top of the jar, put a lid on and freeze.
 In winter, when the chickens lay less often, pull a jar out the night before and put it in the fridge.
 In the morning, pour your ready-made omelet mix into the pan, and you are good to go.”